XDeboratti/rtd-tutorial/docs/source/usage.rst

       for (float& x : query_data)
          x = uniform(prng);

-Then, we  have to initialize a ggnn instance and the datasets:
+Then,  a ggnn instance and the datasets can be initialized:

 .. code:: c++